kushaldn25/RecycLens-Smart_Waste_Classifier/README.md

-# ♻️ RecycleNS — Smart Waste Classification using CNNs
+# ♻️ Recyclens — Smart Waste Classification using CNNs

 ### 🧠 A Deep Learning Approach for Environmental Protection and Recycling Automation